 This success was largely owed to three important factors.
-Firstly, Ramsay's career burgeoned at a time when society's opinion of the arts had recently undergone a fairly dramatic shift.
+Firstly, Ramsay's career burgeoned at a time when society's opinion of the arts had recently undergone a dramatic shift.
 The 18th century saw a renewed age of connoisseurship with art patronage becoming a defining factor of what it meant to be a gentleman.
 Secondly, Ramsay had enjoyed the successful introduction into London Society by his friend and champion Dr. Richard Mead - an important and influential arbiter of taste.
 Thirdly, he was arguably the first artist in Britain to move away from the set conventions of previous generations and adopt a more naturalistic, French manner towards portraiture.
-His style is typified by a sophisticated delicacy, at the same time achieving a high level of truth to his subjects and an unprecedented sense of intimacy.
+Allan Ramsay's style is typified by a sophisticated delicacy, at the same time achieving a high level of truth to his subjects and an unprecedented sense of intimacy.

 The earliest work offered for sale was an interesting study of 'Miss Mitchell' (1742), thought to be the grand-daughter of Sir Thomas Willys, 1st Baronet of Fen Ditton and MP for Cambridgeshire.
 The work has emerged from a private collection after a considerable number of years and is an example of Ramsay's acuity in presenting the viewer with an impression of character as opposed to a simple exercise in the rendering of likeness.
 Beyond the extravagant beauty of her gown, this is a portrayal of an intelligent woman who meets our gaze with a direct look of some force.
 Ramsay counted many women among his friends, notably forging lifelong relationships with some of the leading blue-stockings of the day.
 Though little is now known about this sitter, her quiet self-possession still speaks volumes.
 The stunning, silvery gown is likely to have been the work of Ramsay's favoured costume painter Van Haecken, 'The Tailor', who he was using frequently at this point.